quasilyte/vscode-gogrep/README.md

 The pattern language syntax is extended Go syntax.
 Variables with `$` prefix have special meaning.

+> A pattern is a piece of Go code which may include dollar expressions.
+It can be a number of statements, a number of expressions, a declaration, or an entire file.
+A dollar expression consist of '$' and a name.
+Dollar expressions with the same name within a query always match the same node, excluding "_".

 Instead of matching a literal variable, every `$<name>` matches all kinds of nodes.
 A pattern, like `$x` would match any expression (or statement).
 If a single variable used more than once in a pattern, all occurrences must match identical nodes.
 So, `$x=$x` finds all self-assignments.
 Use `$_` if you don't want to name a variable (repeated `$_` variables do not cause submatch comparison).

 Advanced queries may include special variable nodes: `foo(nil, $*_)` finds all `foo` function calls where the first argument is `nil` and all other arguments are ignored.